-- e.
+e.
 Handicap Limits.
-Certain limits are placed on the handicap of teams and on the players in teams (see Annex D). - f.
-Player(s) Raised in Handicap During the Season.
-If the handicap of a player or players in a team has been raised during the season then: - (i) A high goal team will be allowed to play above the tournament limit by that number of goals but any other team will only be allowed to play one goal over the limit. - (ii) A team will not be allowed to play over the handicap limit with a player raised mid season unless the player concerned has already played with that team or been listed as a member of a team on the entry form for a tournament either at the time his handicap became effective or within seven days of the date when his new handicap became effective. - (iii) The same rules as in (i) and (ii) above shall apply as to the limits for individual players.
-See Annex D. - (iv) Any substitution of the player must bring the team handicap to within the limits of the tournament.
-See Rule 2f. - (v) The goal or goals awarded on handicap shall be recorded on the scoreboard at the outset. - g.
+A team may enter in a tournament one goal above the tournament's limit with a player whose handicap has been raised during the season.
+They must be penalised one goal for this, which may put them over the tournament limit.

+f.
 Withdrawal or Disqualification.
 A team that has entered a tournament may not withdraw once the schedule has been published without the permission of the Tournament Committee which should only be given in exceptional circumstances.
 A team that pulls out immediately before or during a match without such consent will invoke a charge of misconduct.
 A Tournament Committee has the right to disqualify a team at any time.
-(See Annex C para 4 for detail on adjustment of scores). - h.
+(See Annex C paragraph 4 for detail on adjustment of scores).

+g.
 Team Shirts.
-Shirts will be in team colours with the number of the player no less than 9 inches high and in contrasting colour on the back.
+Shirts will be in team colours with the number of the player no less than 9 inches (22cm) high and in contrasting colour on the back.
 Roman numerals are permitted.
 If, in the opinion of the umpires or Tournament Committee, the colours of two competing teams are so alike as to lead to confusion, the team lower in the draw or second named in a league competition shall be instructed to play in another colour.
-Teams must have available a second set of shirts of contrasting colour. - j.
-Ponies Played by Another Team.
-In high and medium goal tournaments, a pony played by one team cannot be played by any other team in the same tournament.
-This rules also applies to intermediate tournaments except that dispensation may be granted by the Tournament Committee.
-(See Annex D Para 2 for definition of tournament levels.) - k.
+Teams must have available a second set of shirts of contrasting colour.

+h.
+Ponies Played by another Team.
+In tournaments, a pony played by one team cannot be played by any other team in the same tournament.

+j.
 Umpire Ponies.
-Teams are normally required to provide one pony for umpiring but two for high goal.
+Teams are normally required to provide one pony for umpiring.
 Green or unfit ponies must not be offered.
-See also Rule 4f and m. - 1.
+See also Rule 4e and I.

+k.
 Handicap Calculation.
 In all matches played under handicap conditions the handicap of each player in each team will be totalled.
 The lower total will then be subtracted from the higher and the resulting difference will be multiplied by the number of chukkas to be played in the match and divided by 6.
 This will give the number of goals to be given to the team with the lower total handicap.
 All fractions will count as half-a-goal.
 See Annex B Paragraph 6c.

-m.
-Team Captain.
+I. Team Captain.